In year Admissions

-From September 2017, there will be an extended entitlement for working parents of three and four year olds, an additional 15 hours a week (on top of the universal entitlement of 15 hours a week for all three and four year olds).
+From September 2017, there was be an extended entitlement for working parents of three and four year olds, an additional 15 hours a week (on top of the universal entitlement of 15 hours a week for all three and four year olds).
 If parents are eligible they will receive up to 1140 hours of free childcare a year.

 Online Childcare Service – Eligibility Checker Eligibility for the additional free hours will be determined by HMRC and you will be required to go through the Government’s online Childcare Service Eligibility Checker. childcarechoices.gov.uk